-There is also a 32-bit older distro available that has i686 as part of the filename that currently works on older distros but may not work on the newest distros (most of the popular Linux distributions such as Arch, Ubuntu, and Fedora have dropped support for this older architecture).
-In any case, if you are using a 32-bit Linux distro, you should compile your sources from git or use a precompiled binary1.
-And there is a 8/10/12 bit newer distro that handles 8 or 10 or 12 bits that has multibit as part of the filename.
-Installing the appimage is simple:
+There are also 32-bit distros available that have i386 as part of the filename that currently works on older distros but may not work on the newest distros (most of the popular Linux distributions such as Arch, Ubuntu, and Fedora have dropped support for this older architecture).
+In any case, if you are using a 32-bit Linux distro, you might want to compile your sources from git or use a precompiled binary1.

 https://cinelerra-gg.org/download/images/

-Some example file names are as follows - where 8 digits represent yyyymmdd:
+Some example file names are as follows - where 8 digits represent yyyymmdd and i386 are 32-bit:

 Make the file executable with the proper execute permissions either from the GUI of the Desktop Environment used (link to the file) or from a terminal window.
 Make sure you are already in the directory containing the appimage: